 Tuition, Fees and other expenses

-We encourage you to download and print the Pre-Arrival Information Sheet.
+We encourage you to download and print the Pre-Arrival Handbook.
 Use it as a reference while you prepare for and make your trip to Bradley.

 Applying for a Student Visa to Study in the United States

 Schedule your student visa appointment after your receive your I-20 or DS-2019.

 After you have received your I-20, you can start the process of applying for your Student Visa.
 Carefully read and follow ALL of the instructions on the US government website.